AlexandruEmil/Bitcoin-price-tracker/README.md

 Open the application to see current prices.

 # Project Structure
-main.py: The main script that contains logic for fetching and displaying prices.
+main.py: The main script that contains GUI logic for fetching and displaying prices.

 > [!NOTE]
 This app uses the free CoinGecko API to fetch cryptocurrency prices.
 No API key is required.